In these unprecedented times, which are causing so much upheaval & uncertainty, the way funerals were traditionally carried out has changed.

 Due to the outbreak of the COVID 19 Virus, the way Cremations are being held has changed.
-Currently Cremation services are permitted, with a maximum of 30 people attending.
-This could be subject to change at any time.
+Currently Cremation services are permitted, with a maximum of 30 mourners attending.

 Whilst music and hymns can be played, the guidelines state that hymns should not be sung by the congregation.
 Face masks should be worn when inside the Crematorium building and contact details of those attending should be collected for ‘Track & Trace’ purposes, which after 28 days will be securely disposed of.

 Mintlyn Crematorium, Lynn Road, Bawsey, King’s Lynn, PE32 1HB